 GLORY has two outside corporate auditors: One attorney-at-law and one certified public accountant.
 Using their professional expertise, the outside corporate auditors exercise their supervisory functions from the standpoint of securing not only the legality and appropriateness but also efficiency and objectivity of GLORY's management, thereby contributing to the promotion of sound management.
 The two outside corporate auditors are highly independent and have been designated as independent auditors as defined by the Tokyo Stock Exchange.

 Q5 What other mechanisms are there to ensure transparency and objectivity?

 We presently have special committees, such as the Nomination Advisory Committee, the Compensation Advisory Committee and the Disclosure Committee, to ensure transparency and objectivity.

 The Nomination Advisory Committee and the Compensation Advisory Committee, both chaired by outside directors, ensure higher transparency and objectivity in the appointment of directors and executive officers, and the setting of their remuneration by giving careful deliberation to committee issues prior to presentation to the Board of Directors.

 To promote timely and appropriate disclosure, we have established the Disclosure Committee, which is chaired by the Chief Information Officer, the director who is responsible for Administration.
 This committee reviews the needs and content of disclosures before resolutions are taken by the Board of Directors.

 Q6 What is GLORY's basic stance on remuneration for executives?

-Remuneration for executives consists of a fixed portion and a bonus linked to the Company’s performance.
+Remuneration for executives consists of a fixed portion, and a bonus and a stock compensation which are linked to the Company’s performance.